erkyrath/bloggor/README.md

 - `--config CONFIGFILE` : The configuration file.
 Default is `SRCDIR/bloggor.cfg`.
 - `-a`, `--all` : Build all files.
+- `-l`, `--long` : List all files built, even if there's lots of them.
 - `--only` : Build only the named files, not dependencies.
 - `--dry` : Read the source files but do not write anything.